ftylitak/nokiaDeveloperContentArchive/Topic-#8:-How-to-compile-QBluetooth.md

 ----------------------------------------------------------------------------
-Author:     fkizewski
+Author:     user1
 Created:    12/15/10 14:00:59
-Moderators:

 ----------------------------------------------------------------------------

-Hi,

-I've just following your tutorial to compile the QBluetooth library, but in Carbide when building, i've some error like:
+Hi, I've just following your tutorial to compile the QBluetooth library, but in Carbide when building, i've some error like:

-{{{
-string: No such file or directory expected init-declaration before '<' token
+    string: No such file or directory
-...
-}}}
+    expected init-declaration before '<' token

 I've install this on my Windows Vista or Windows 7:
 - 3rd Edition, FP2 v1.1 (455 MB)
 - Bluetooth Engine API for 3rd Edition FP2